bmlt-enabled/list-locations-bmlt/README.md

 # Description

-List Locations BMLT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.
-Use the widget Fetch JFT to add to your sidebar or footer.
+List Locations BMLT is a plugin that returns all unique towns or counties from your BMLT server for a given service body on your site.

 # SHORTCODE
 Basic: [list_locations root_server="https://www.domain.org/main_server" services="12"]